Halloween (franchise): Novels

 When the original Halloween was released in 1978, a novelization of the film followed just a year later.
 Written by Curtis Richards, the book follows the events of the film, but expands on the festival of Samhain and Michael's time at Smith's Grove Sanitarium.
+In 2024, Printed in Blood published a new edition of the novelization featuring more than 100 illustrations by artist Orlando Arocena.

 Halloween II, Halloween III: Season of the Witch, and Halloween 4 each received novelizations as well.
 Jack Martin would write Halloween II, which was released alongside its film counterpart.
 Martin included an additional victim of Michael's in this novel.
+Jack Martin also wrote Halloween III: Season of the Witch.
 Halloween IV, released in October 1988 and written by Nicholas Grabowsky, also followed the events of the film in which it was adapted from.
 A novelization of the 2018 film by John Passarella was released on October 23, 2018.

 Over a four-month period, Berkley Books published three young adult novels written by Kelly O'Rourke.
 The novels are original stories created by O'Rourke, with no direct continuity with the films.
 The first, released on October 1, 1997, titled The Scream Factory, follows a group of friends who set up a haunted house attraction in the basement of Haddonfield City Hall, only to be stalked and killed by Michael Myers while they are there.
-The Old Myers Place is the second novel, released December 1, 1997, and focuses on Mary White, who moves into the Myers house with her family.
+The Old Myers Place is the second novel, released on December 1, 1997, and focuses on Mary White, who moves into the Myers house with her family.
 Michael returns home and begins stalking and attacking Mary and her friends.
 O'Rourke's final novel, The Mad House, was released on February 1, 1998.
 The Mad House features a young girl, Christine Ray, who joins a documentary film crew that travels to haunted locations, and they are headed to Smith's Grove Sanitarium, where they are confronted by Michael.